peterjohndean/CustomTypeInteger24/README.md

 ## Objectives
 1. To develop a fully interactive custom integer data type in Swift, while simultaneously enhancing my existing knowledge in the field.
 2. To progressively enhance the software’s functionality, ultimately leading to our desired outcome.
-3. To achieve this goal, I will require assistance.
-To date, my only coding companion has been ChatGPT and GitHub Copilot.
+3. To achieve this goal, it will require a learning curve.
+To date, my only coding companions have been ChatGPT and GitHub Copilot.

 ## Introduction
 I will initially creating structured pairs, Int24 and UInt24, leading to a usable library package with the aim to provides some basics like initialise, set, get and provide a description string that will make the values look a little better than the default.